NahianAhmed/AshrafulMakhluqat/DEPLOYMENT.md

 ## 🚀 Automatic Deployment

-The project is configured for automatic deployment to GitHub Pages when you push to the `develop` branch.
+The project is configured for automatic deployment to GitHub Pages when you push to the `main` branch.

 ### Setup Steps